New Orleans Water Quality at a Glance

 PFAS & Disinfection Byproducts

-Source: PFAS “forever chemicals” from upstream Mississippi River contamination; disinfection byproducts form when chlorine reacts with organic matter in river water
+Source: PFAS “forever chemicals” from upstream Mississippi River contamination by industrial and agricultural sources; disinfection byproducts form when chloramine reacts with the high organic matter content in river source water.
+Neither is specifically treated at Carrollton.

-Health Effects: PFAS linked to cancer, liver damage, immune system effects; disinfection byproducts increase bladder cancer risk and reproductive effects
+Health Effects: PFAS linked to cancer, liver damage, thyroid disruption, and immune system effects; disinfection byproducts increase bladder cancer risk and may cause reproductive effects with long-term exposure.
+See our water quality guide for how EWG health guidelines differ from EPA legal limits.

 Please read – our information